twota/terms-of-service-and-privacy-policy/README.md

 ----------------------------

-Effective Date: January 22, 2026
+Effective Date: March 17, 2026

-Welcome to "Twota" ©, a social networking platform with a built-in dating feature designed to help users connect for dating, friendship, or both.
-By downloading, accessing, or using "Twota", you acknowledge and agree to be bound by the following Terms and Conditions ("Terms").
+Welcome to “Twota” ©, a social networking platform with a built-in dating feature designed to help users connect for dating, friendship, or both.
+By downloading, accessing, or using “Twota”, you acknowledge and agree to be bound by the following Terms and Conditions ("Terms").

-These Terms form a legally binding agreement between you and Twota Technologies Inc., a company incorporated in British Columbia, Canada ("Twota", "we", "us", or "our").
-If you disagree with these Terms, you must not use the "Twota".
+These Terms form a legally binding agreement between you and Twota Technologies Inc., a company incorporated in British Columbia, Canada (“Twota”, “we”, “us”, or “our”).
+If you disagree with these Terms, you must not use the “Twota”.

 1. Introduction

-Twota Technologies Inc. operates the "Twota" app, available on the Apple App Store and Google Play Store.
+Twota Technologies Inc. operates the “Twota” app, available on the Apple App Store and Google Play Store.
 The app includes the following features:

-◼"Explore":
+◾"Explore":

-  ◾“New”: In the “New” tab, browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
+  ▪“New”: In the “New” tab, browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
 You can like or dislike profiles — mutual likes result in a match.

-  ◾“Wall”: The “Wall” tab is available to users who are verified and have created a banner.
+  ▪“Wall”: The “Wall” tab is available to users who are verified and have created a banner.
 In this tab, users can browse banners from other users, filtered by sexuality, age, distance, and additional preferences.

+◾"LiveChat":

-◼"LiveChat": Connect in real time with online users who match your sexuality, age, and distance preferences.
+Connect in real time with online users who match your sexuality, age, and distance preferences.

+◾"BlindDate":

-◼"BlindDate": A weekly anonymous match every Friday, displaying only your name and a blurred photo.
+A weekly anonymous match every Friday, displaying only your name and a blurred photo.
 To initiate a chat with a BlindDate match, you must be a verified user.

+◾"Messages":

-◼"Messages": Enables users who have mutually matched to communicate through private conversations within the app.
+Enables users who have mutually matched to communicate through private conversations within the app.

-"Twota" is committed to fostering respectful, safe, secure, and meaningful interactions, and may adopt, modify, or enhance features at any time without prior notice.
+“Twota” is committed to fostering respectful, safe, secure, and meaningful interactions, and may adopt, modify, or enhance features at any time without prior notice.

 2. Acceptance of Terms

-By using the "Twota", you confirm that:
+By using the “Twota”, you confirm that:

 ▪You have read, understood, and accepted these Terms.